 Google Optimize is a free tool created by Google for conversion rate testing.
-This tool comes with an integrated Analytics and Tag Manager.
+This tool comes with integrated Analytics and Tag Manager.
 It strongly relies on the goals and audience that you set in Google Analytics to give you precise results.
-As compared with VWO, it does not offer tools such as session recordings, heatmaps, survey, form analysis, and comes with a definite number of tests that you can run in a free trial.
+Compared with VWO, it does not offer tools such as session recordings, heatmaps, and surveys that can help you perform a landing page analysis based on user behavior on your website.

 It is important to keep in mind that testing landing pages across channels has a different set of heuristics and mental models behind conversion rate optimization.
 Writing about these differences warrants a dedicated article, but I’d like to help you with brief pointers: